natepiano/obsidian_knife/readme.md

 ```
 if the date_created doesn't match the file date created, ok will update date_created to match the file's actual create date

-if the file modify date is different than the property in the file, then the property will be updated
+if the file modify date is different from the property in the file, then the property will be updated

-if you want to change the file create date to something else you can add a property called "date_create_fix" to the front matter with thte date that you'd like the file to have.  ok will change the file create date, update the date_created property and remove the date_create_fix property after.
+if you want to change the file create date to something else you can add a property called "date_create_fix" to the front matter with the date that you'd like the file to have.  ok will change the file create date, update the date_created property and remove the date_create_fix property after.

 at some point, i may make this a configurable feature - for now it's default behavior